aws-deepracer-community/deepracer-on-the-spot/README.md

 create-standard-instance.sh creates a single on demand ec2 instance.
 The instance type used is configured as the default in the standard-instance.yaml cloudformation template file. create-spot-instance.sh creates a single spot ec2 instance if available.
 This is a fantastic way to save a lot of money on training DeepRacer models, as training on a g4dn.2xl spot instance can get you 4 workers at $0.22/hour (compared to $3.50/hour for 1 worker in console).
 Note, deployment may fail if there isn't any spot instances of this size available.
 Procuring a spot instance is most common outside of US work hours.

-This script can be execute many times (the DeepRacer console limits you to training a max of 4 concurrent models), with different instance stack names.
+This script can be executed many times (the DeepRacer console limits you to training a max of 4 concurrent models), with different instance stack names.
 All the different instances will share the base resources (efs and s3).

 Both spot and standard instance requests are launched using a daily refreshing AMI that is generated in a source AWS account to always grab the newest docker images for robomaker/sagemaker/coach.
 If you wish to run your own AMI, use ./create-image-builder.sh to create the daily refreshing pipeline and update your spot/standard instance bash scripts to use your AMI.
 NOTE: using your own AMI will incur a charge of ~$1/day because an EC2 instance will be created daily to update the AMI.